Why launch Inspire Me?

 In 2018 our Workshops brought together 375 attendees, including representatives from UK’s largest contactors, regional contractors, consultants, subcontractors the wider supply chain to discuss the challenges and obstacles facing women.

 For 2019 the Workshops will move the conversation forward and indispensable career and business advice.
 They are also an excellent opportunity to hear best practice, gain practical skills and network with your peers.
-There will be Workshops in Leeds and Glasgow, a Mentoring breakfast event in London and the Inspire Me conference to round up the years, in the Autumn.The Workshops and Mentoring breakfasts are free to attend, thanks to our supporters.
+There are workshops still to come in Leeds and Glasgow and the Inspire Me conference to round up the years, in the Autumn.The Workshops are free to attend, thanks to our supporters.

 Breaking the glass ceiling: How we get more women to the top